rsj001/melopy/README.md

-# MIDI GPT - Piano Music Generation with Transformer
+# Melopy - MIDI Generation with Transformer

 A PyTorch-based Decoder-only GPT model for autoregressive generation of piano MIDI sequences.